KabiCare Patient Support Program forParenteral Nutrition

 Kabiven® (Amino Acids, Electrolytes, Dextrose, and Lipid Injectable Emulsion), for intravenous use

-The Kabiven and Perikabiven three-chamber PN bags efficiently deliver three macronutrients (dextrose, protein, and lipids) plus electrolytes.
+The Kabiven and Perikabiven three-chamber PN bags can efficiently deliver three macronutrients (dextrose, protein, and lipids) plus electrolytes.

 Important Safety Information